capaj/adisepo-xml-generator/readme.md

 - generate - creates XML files that you need to submit to your tax office

-So if you want to use this, you want to start by duplicating `sample-input.yaml` and filling out the values for you last quarter.
+So if you want to use this, you want to start by duplicating `sample-input.yaml` as `input.yaml` and filling out a few values for your last quarter.
 Then just use `generate` and submit the resulting XMLs on [adis](https://adisepo.mfcr.cz/adistc/adis/idpr_epo/epo2/uvod/vstup_expert.faces).
 Just make sure to recheck the values.
 This software is untested, provided as-is.

 ## FAQ

-### Why not just use fakturoid or idoklad?
+### Why not just use fakturoid or idoklad to get your XMLs?

 These only offer exporting XMLs when you pay for them.
-I only have one or two invoices per month and it feels weird paying for a service that I barely use when a simple script like this provides almost the same kind of
+I only have one or two invoices per month and it feels weird paying for a service that I barely use when a simple script like this provides almost the same kind of convenience with a free fakturoid account.

 ### Future plans